Tumetsu/i3-dynamic-workspace-names/readme.md

 but preferably you should add the following to your i3
 config:
 ```
-exec_always --no-startup-id i3-dynamic-workspace-names
+exec_always --no-startup-id i3-dynamic-workspace-names -c <path to config file>
 ```

 ## Configuration
-You can define the indexes of workspaces which should be dynamically renamed by editing the list in the configuration.py:
+You can define settings by configuring them to the config file and starting the application by:
 ```
-    dynamic_workspace_names = [7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20]
+i3-dynamic-workspace-names -c <path to config file>
 ```

-To apply changes, run
+Supported configuration options:
 ```
-pip3 install .
+[Behavior]
+; Indexes of workspaces which should be named dynamically
+DynamicWorkspaceIndexes = [1, 2, 3]
 ```